 sudo nano /etc/udev/rules.d/99-can.rules

-and add a second line the same as the first line but with your new serial ID and with NAME="can1" to link this hardware to the can1 interface.
+and adding a second line the same as the first one but with this different hardware ATTRS{serial} value and with NAME="can1" at the end

 Press Ctrl X to save and exit, Then Y when it asks to save modified buffer, then press enter when it asks for the filename to use (it will already have the correct name).